13 Tactics to Increase Ecommerce Sales

 10. Improve Photography

-Without excellent photography, you are making this job of convincing your customers to make a purchase infinitely harder for yourself.
-Since they cannot touch the product, do your customers a favor and provide great product photography.
+Without outstanding photography, you’ll find it far more difficult to persuade your customers to make a purchase.
+Since they can’t touch the product, do your buyers a favor and provide excellent product pictures.

 And don’t just photograph your products alone.
-Take lifestyle shots of your product in action so that customers can visualize what it will be like when they receive your product and include them throughout your site.
+Take lifestyle shots of your product in action so customers can visualize what it’ll be like when they receive it, and include them throughout your site.
 It’s important to provide this context in order to create an emotional connection and close the sale.

 11. Include Intelligent Cart Upsells

-If done correctly, providing an upsell offer in the cart can greatly increase your average order value.
-They key is to intelligently suggest good compliments to the products that are actually in a customer’s cart.
+If done correctly, offering an upsell in the cart can significantly improve your average order value.
+The key is to intelligently suggest appropriate complements to the products already in a customer’s cart.

-If you are just offering the same product to everyone who passes through your store, upsells can actually work against you, distracting customers from completing the purchase with an unattractive offer.
+If you’re just offering the same product to everyone who passes through your store, upsells can actually work against you, distracting customers from completing the purchase with an unattractive offer.

 12. Start (or Increase) Paid Marketing

 Paid marketing is the formula for success for many businesses.
-Take a look at targeted social media ads and google shopping ads to increase your traffic (with the right people) and increase conversions.
+Take a look at targeted social media ads and Google Shopping ads to increase your traffic (with the right people) and conversions.

-It’s hard to get a paid marketing strategy set up and running in one day, but you can start today.
-At the very least, jump into Facebook and look at boosting a post.
-Then you can move on to Facebook ads and other channels with time as you come up with effective ads and messaging.
+It’s difficult to implement a paid marketing campaign in a single day, but you can get started right away.
+At the very least, jump on Facebook and consider boosting a post.
+As you develop great advertising and messaging, you can gradually transition to Facebook ads and other platforms.

 13. Add Onsite Promotions